hail-is/hail/dev-docs/batch-design.rst

 collection and user.

-**********
 Autoscaler
-**********
+^^^^^^^^^^

 At a high level, the autoscaler is in charge of figuring out how many worker VMs are required to run all of the jobs that are ready to run without wasting resources.
 The simplest autoscaler takes the number of ready cores total across all users and divides up that amount by the number of cores per worker to get the number of instances that are required.
-It then spins up a maximum of 10 instances each time the autoscaler runs to avoid cloud provider API rate limits.
+It then spins up a configurable number of instances each time the autoscaler runs to avoid cloud provider API rate limits.
 This approach works well for large workloads that have long running jobs.
-It is not very efficient if there's many short running jobs and the driver cannot handle the load from a large cluster or the workload is large but runs quickly.
+However, the autoscaler can produce more cores than the scheduler can keep busy with work.
+This happens when there are many jobs with a short execution time.

 Due to differences in resource prices across regions and extra fees for inter-region data transfer, the autoscaler needs to be aware of